 “The Breadwinner” ©2017 Cartoon Saloon.
 All Rights Reserved.

 Saturday - October 28, 1:30 PM

 with Susannah Skerl · Moderated by Hunter Grant & Samuel Alicea

 VIFF Vancity Theatre, 1181 Seymour St. (@ Davie)

 In March 2016, Blizzard Entertainment released the first in a series of animated shorts set in the world of their highly popular franchise, Overwatch.
 Since then, six more stand-alone episodes — comprising over 50 minutes of original content in total — have been released, giving millions of viewers their first look into the background of Overwatch’s most iconic heroes.
 To tell this much story, Blizzard Animation had to radically alter some of its production workflows and much of the technology used to produce the final episodes.
 The Overwatch shorts represent an entirely new, cost-effective animation pipeline that allows rich, high-quality content to be created in a fraction of the time traditionally associated with pre-rendered workflows.
 Blizzard shares some of the strategies, tools, and techniques employed to create a world worth fighting for in the Overwatch animated shorts.

 TELLING YOUR OWN STORIES

-moderator: David Burgess with Leo Matsuda
+with David Burgess · Moderated by Leo Matsuda